dtapuska/useractivation/README.md

 as autoplay are controlled by this sticky boolean.
 This boolean does not reflect whether the current [task](https://html.spec.whatwg.org/multipage/webappapis.html#concept-task) is triggered by a [user activation](https://html.spec.whatwg.org/multipage/interaction.html#activation) but that the current task has been seen **one**.
 * The field `isActive` indicates whether the associated `window` currently has user activation in its lifecycle.

-We propose to expose the user activation state as a `UserActivation` object in `MessageEvent` to provide the UserActivation state from the posting the message.
+We propose to expose the user activation state as a `UserActivation` object in `MessageEvent` to provide the UserActivation state at the time of posting the message.
 This attribute will only be set if the `PostMessageOptions` options argument on the `postMessage` has `includeUserActivation` with value `true`.

 The newly exposed `postMessage` is a new override.
 The desire to add a new override is to make `postMessage` look similiar across all targets.
 Currently there are 7 `postMessage` [interface](https://gist.github.com/domenic/d0ea64893c255445574fd535ca89731f) definitions.
 In making this consistent it will be of the form `postMessage(message, options)`.
 To feature detect if the new options are supported an author can test if the postMessage method supports a single argument.